Added Jun 29, 2019

 This is the fourth formal garden I have design and developed.
 The raised beds have 15 different herbs, a very nicely grown garlic patch, five varieties of peppers, tomatoes (of course) and four different lettuces.
 We are calling it the Buddha Garden.
 And, of course, Cafe Fischer is open for visitors.

-House renovations as wel
+House renovations as well

 Another agenda keeping me from the studio has been a number of major projects around the house that included painting several rooms (not by me, I’m out of that business this late in life but I did do the gold decorations ala Whistler’s Peacock Room in the dining room):